Summer Survival Products

 If your child already has cavities, you are in for a world of confusion if you ask questions or visit more than one dentist (which you should).
 Treating cavities is not as much science as it is experience, and different dentists will want to handle them different ways.
 Some children's teeth decay much more rapidly than others and will have to be treated immediately.
 Others can wait it out and see what happens.
 Excellent tooth care can actually heal or remineralize the tooth.
 But the most important thing to be wary of is what your dentist wants to put in your child's mouth.

 There are other things that you can do when the cavity is not that bad.
 One is HealOzone, which is relatively new and not widely available yet in the US.
 This procedure must be done by a dentist.
-Things you can do at home include using toothpastes that contain Novamin, which can remineralize the teeth.
-Oravive is our toothpaste of choice.
-For older children, you can try MI Paste which contains flouride.

 On top of these treatments, you will need to do everything you can to keep the bacteria out of the mouth.
 Following the prevention strategies above is imperative!